aerogear-attic/aerogear-webpush-server/README.md

     The push server includes the "monitor" link relation in a Location header field.

+I've posted a question about this to the spec [mailing-list](http://www.ietf.org/mail-archive/web/webpush/current/msg00105.html) to try to figure out what is correct.

 ### Location header
 This header contains the URL which the device can use to monitor.